AngangGuo/blog/content/posts/2020/Notes - Go Programming Language.md

 * The function name serves to identify the test routine: `func TestXxx(*testing.T){...}`

 ### Package Name Strategy
-You can only have one package in a folder, or use `[packageName]_test` for testing file which is an exception to this rule.
+You can only have one package in a folder(`go build` restriction, but doesn't mention in Go Spec), or use `[packageName]_test` for testing file which is an exception to this rule.
-* Test files that declare a package with the suffix "_test" will be compiled as a separate package, and then linked and run with the main test binary.
+* If you use the same package name as your code, it's called white box testing, you can test private functions as well as public functions
+* If you use `[packageName]_test` as package name, you need to import your code and can test public functions only.
+It's called black box testing.
 * For testing package name strategy see [here](https://stackoverflow.com/questions/19998250/proper-package-naming-for-testing-with-the-go-language)

 ### Defining subtests with `Run`